 Alzheimer’s disease is a neurodegenerative condition that involved both inflammation and oxidative damage.
 There is much evidence to support the use of turmeric for this condition because of its antioxidant and anti-inflammatory effects.
 Curcumin decreases oxidized proteins in the brain and prevents cognitive deficits and amyloid plaque accumulation.
 (6

 Wondering what to do with a slice of turmeric?
 One possibility is to make a tea, which is wonderfully nurturing and nutritive with warming, invigorating and relaxing properties.

 My recipe calls for fresh turmeric root (as opposed to the dried spice).
 The root contains natural oils, which will enhance absorption and bioavailability.
-The combination of cur cumin and volatile oils from raw turmeric root resulted in a 6.9 fold increase in absorption.
-Inclusion of curcumin in a lipophilic matrix increases absorption of cur cumin (because curcumin is a hydrophobic polyphenol).
+The combination of curcumin and volatile oils from raw turmeric root resulted in a 6.9 fold increase in absorption.
+The inclusion of curcumin in a lipophilic matrix increases absorption of curcumin (because curcumin is a hydrophobic polyphenol).
 Addition of natural antioxidants (tocopherol and ascorbic palmitate) increase absorption of curcumin.
-(7)
+(7

 If you are using dried turmeric powder, many practitioners would recommend a pinch of black pepper to increase the bioavailability (8) but it is also known to be inflammatory.
 In general, I do not recommend black pepper for most of my clients as it can cause bowel irritation.
 Black pepper causes hyperpermeability so it is not good for IBS and IBD patients.